 What I did like about that place is… grandma Matilde had plenty of tropical fruits in her backyard.
 That’s all the forest was for me!
 But wait!
 I was a little adventurous girl!
 It does not stop me from going out and explore some areas by the river and hunt for more fruits to eat.
 I like to climb trees, harvest and eat up the fruits!

-So, now I’m in Canada married to a woodsman and I’m glad that I can still cultivate that curiosity of a little girl.
+So, now I’m in Canada married to a woodsman.
+I’m glad that I can still cultivate that curiosity of a little girl.
 The only thing missing is that there are no tropical fruits to harvest but something else.

 There are still so many things to try and I’m excited to learn some more!

 Last year I had some wild mushrooms (chanterelles) brought to me by Mike & Billy and it was actually pretty good.
-I would like to pick some myself now that I know exactly where they are and how to identify them.
+I would like to pick some now that I know exactly where they are and how to identify them.
+Check out what we had!

 IT WAS A GOOD HARVEST, WE HAD SOME STEAK AFTER!
 DELICIOUS!